JWBurgers/deciphering-bitcoin/References.md

 Mikliński, Maciej.
 2021.
 The origins and evolution of deposit banking activities: Analysis of the literature. *Financial Law Review*, 23, 128-145.

+Miskimin, Harry.
+1983.
+Money and money movements in France and England at the end of the Middle Ages.
+In *Precious Metals in the Later Medieval and Early Modern Worlds*, ed.
+J. Richards, 79-96.
+Durham, NC: Carolina Academic Press.

 Moen, Jon, and Ellis Tallman.
 Close but not a central bank: The New York Clearing House and issues of clearing house loan certificates. *Federal Reserve Bank of Cleveland Working Paper*, no. 13-08.
 Available at [https://www.clevelandfed.org/publications/working-paper/2013/wp-1308-close-but-not-a-central-bank-ny-clearing-house-issues-of-clearing-house-loan-certificates](https://www.clevelandfed.org/publications/working-paper/2013/wp-1308-close-but-not-a-central-bank-ny-clearing-house-issues-of-clearing-house-loan-certificates).

 Moss, David.
 2010.
 The Dojima rice market and the origins of futures trading. *Harvard Business School Case*, no. 709-044.

 Mueller, Reinhold and Frederic Lane. \[1985\] 2019. *Money and Banking in Medieval and Renaissance Venice: Volume I; Coins and Moneys of Account*.
 Baltimore: Johns Hopkins University Press.

 Munro, John.
+1972. *Wool, Cloth, and Gold: The Struggle for Bullion in the Anglo-Burgundian Trade, 1340-1478*.
+Toronto: University of Toronto Press.

+Munro, John.
 2003.
 The medieval origins of the Financial Revolution: Usury, rentes, and negotiability. *The International History Review*, 25, 505-62.

+Munro, John.
+2012.
+Coinage debasements in Burgundian Flanders, 1384-1482: Monetary or fiscal policies?
+In *Comparative Perspectives on History and Historians: Essays in Memory of Bryce Lyon (1920-2007), ed.
+D. Nicholas, B. Bachrach, and J. Murray, 314-60.
+Kalamazoo, MI: Medieval Institute Publications.

+Munro, John.
+2016.
+The technology and economics of coinage debasements in medieval and early modern Europe: With special reference to the low countries and England.
+In *Money in the Pre-Industrial World*, ed.
+J. Munro, 15-32.
+London: Routledge.

 Munro, John.
 2025.
 The bill of exchange, draft, or acceptance bill.
 Website.
 Available at [https://www.economics.utoronto.ca/munro5/BILLEXCH.pdf](https://www.economics.utoronto.ca/munro5/BILLEXCH.pdf).